ulrich-merkel/client-side-cache/README.md

 This javascript functions are demonstrating the possibility of client side caching via javascript and html5 storage apis.
 Page resources like images, javascript files, stylesheets and html content could be saved locally in the users browser.
 On subsequent page views these resources will be taken from cache and won't be won't loaded via network.

 The given resources will be appended to the dom automatically in case of javascript and stylesheet files.
-Your are also able to append data to a specific element on the page, to load e.g. images from cache.
+You are also able to append data to a specific element on the page, to load e.g. images from cache.

 ### In detail